If you’re sending your child off to camp for the first time, it’s hard to imagine all the things they’ll need once they’re away from home.

 *Collapsible Folding Chair—You can buy this for $5 at Five Below.
 This is what they look like.

-*Flashlight/ with batteries
+*Flashlight/ with Batteries

-(or this for boys makes it easy to write home).
+*Stamps, envelopes, cards to write letters, pens.
+(Stationery sets like this one for girls or this for boys makes it easy to write home).

 *Photos of the family; painters tape to hang them up